tokaka22/CVPR24-Focus-on-Hiders/README.md

 The official implementation of our CVPR 2024 paper "**Focus on Hiders: Exploring Hidden Threats for Enhancing Adversarial Training**" [[Arxiv](https://arxiv.org/html/2312.07067v1)] [[CVPR](https://openaccess.thecvf.com/content/CVPR2024/html/Li_Focus_on_Hiders_Exploring_Hidden_Threats_for_Enhancing_Adversarial_Training_CVPR_2024_paper.html)]

+## Abstract

+Adversarial training is often formulated as a min-maxproblem, however, concentrating only on the worst adver-sarial examples causes alternating repetitive confusion ofthe model, i.e., previously defended or correctly classifiedsamples are not defensible or accurately classifiable in sub-sequent adversarial training.
+We characterize such non-ignorable samples as “hiders”, which reveal the hiddenhigh-risk regions within the secure area obtained throughadversarial training and prevent the model from finding thereal worst cases.
+We demand the model to prevent hiderswhen defending against adversarial examples for improv-ing accuracy and robustness simultaneously.
+By rethink-ing and redefining the min-max optimization problem foradversarial training, we propose a generalized adversar-ial training algorithm called Hider-Focused AdversarialTraining (HFAT).
+HFAT introduces the iterative evolutionoptimization strategy to simplify the optimization problemand employs an auxiliary model to reveal hiders, effectivelycombining the optimization directions of standard adversar-ial training and prevention hiders.
+Furthermore, we intro-duce an adaptive weighting mechanism that facilitates themodel in adaptively adjusting its focus between adversarialexamples and hiders during different training periods.
+Wedemonstrate the effectiveness of our method based on exten-sive experiments, and ensure that HFAT can provide higherrobustness and accuracy.

 ## Usage

 The experiments are conducted using with a single GeForce RTX 4090 24GB.